AI isn't optional anymore. Start with one small step.

 2. Apply for a Federal EIN (Employer Identification Number)

 Before applying for a business license, make sure you get your federal EIN.
-Most federal, state, and county entities may ask for a federal EIN when applying for your business license.
-In the case of a sole proprietorship, they may request your SSN (Social Security Number).
+Most federal, state, and county entities ask for a federal EIN when you apply for a business license.
+Sole proprietorships may be asked for an SSN (Social Security Number) instead.

-You can get your EIN from the IRS website.
-The application process is free, and you’ll obtain your EIN within minutes.
+You can get your EIN directly from the IRS website.
+The application is free, and if approved, the IRS issues your EIN immediately online.

 3. Find Out The Business Licenses You Need

-As mentioned above, the type of licenses and permits you need depends on the nature of your business and location.
-You can get some from the federal government.
-For others, you may need to obtain them at the state, county, and city levels.
+As mentioned above, the type of licenses and permits you need depends on the nature of your business and its location.
+You can get some from the federal government; for others, you’ll need to go through your state, county, or city.

-To determine which licenses your business needs, try checking with the following people and entities:
+To determine which licenses your business needs, check with:

 4. Apply for the Necessary Business Licenses and Permits

-Once you determine the licenses and permits you require, your next step will be to obtain them from the issuing entity or agency.
-In most states, you can apply online.
-The process can be straightforward or complicated, depending on the business license.
+Once you know which licenses and permits you need, apply for them from the issuing entity or agency.
+In most states, you can apply online, and the process can be straightforward or complicated depending on the license.

-Some licenses and permits may take longer to obtain than others.
-Some such as health permits and professional business licenses will require you to pass a test or inspection to get them.
-Consult an SBA, county clerk, or Secretary of State agent to find out where to get the business license you need.
+Some licenses take longer than others to obtain.
+Health permits and professional licenses, for example, often require passing a test or inspection.
+Consult an SBA office, county clerk, or Secretary of State agent to find out where to get the license you need.

 Frequently Asked Questions (FAQs)